-The panel identifies three potentially relevant clauses of the Constitution.
-Slip op. at 11430.
+Medellin rejected the notion that the President has general preemptive powers over matters relating to foreign policy.
+Instead, a specific grant of authority is necessary.
+The original opinion here identified three potentially relevant clauses of the Constitution.
+Movesisian I, 578 F.3d at 1059.
 Article II, section 2, clause 1 provides that the President is the Commander-in-Chief; article II, section 2, clause 2 grants powers to make treaties and appoint ambassadors; and article II, section 3 grants powers to receive ambassadors and to execute the laws.
-None of these remotely touches on the power suggested by the panel here.
-The panel's error was in assuming that the constitutional foreign affairs authority of the President is a general one.
-This is exactly what the Medellin Court rejected, by insisting on a specific basis in law for the President's action in that case.
+None of these remotely touches on the power to control recognition of "genocide."

-The President generally has the power to execute federal law, not to unilaterally create.
+The President generally has the power to execute, not unilaterally create, federal law.
 Youngstown, 343 U.S. at 587 ("[T]he President's power to see that the laws are faithfully executed refutes the idea that he is to be a lawmaker."); accord Hamdan v.
 Rumsfeld, 548 U.S. 557, 591-92 (2006).
 Indeed, both Youngstown and Hamdan rejected executive assertions of the authority to make law regarding matters related to an ongoing war.
 Youngstown, 343 U.S. at 583, 590 (rejecting President Truman's claim of authority to seize steel mills to support national defense, including prosecution of the Korean War); Hamdan, 548 U.S. at 567 (rejecting procedures President established to try prisoner captured during war).
-These cases both involved "a war in progress," slip op. at 11430, and the presidential action was far more overt and arguably more connected to the prosecution of the war than the implied policy at issue here.
+These cases both involved "a war in progress," Movsesian I, 578 F.3d at 1059, and the presidential action was far more overt than the implied policy at issue here.

-III.
-There is no longstanding practice that would give the President's letters and speeches the force of law in prohibiting the use of the term "genocide."
+C. There is no longstanding practice that would give the President's letters and speeches the force of law in prohibiting the use of the term "genocide."

-The panel's opinion alternatively posits that, in the absence of any express constitutional authority to act, the President's power to restrict the use of the term "genocide" has legal force because it is a longstanding practice to which Congress has acquiesced.
-Slip op. at 11431.
-There are several ways to characterize such a practice, but none of them has preemptive force.
+The original panel opinion also suggested that, in the absence of any express constitutional authority to act, the President has exclusive authority of the use of the term "genocide" because, like executive agreements, this presidential monopoly is a longstanding practice to which Congress has acquiesced.
+Movsesian I, 578 F.3d at 1060.
+But there is no such longstanding practice, however it might be characterized.